-Anyone who’d heard of Egil also knew who this was supposed to be: the woman who flitted at the periphery of all the world’s best stories, heralding strange comings and foretelling events that eventually come to pass.
+Anyone who’d heard of Egil also knew who this was supposed to be: the woman who flitted at the periphery of all the world’s best stories, heralding strange comings and foretelling events that would come to pass.
 When he noticed her, Egil said to the prince, “My friend, I suggest you leave now.
-That is a witch, you see, and she will whisper to you tales of your doom, if you let her.”
+That is a witch, you see, and she will whisper tales of your doom, if you let her.”

-The prince started, making Egil shake his head and say, “I only jest – allow me to introduce you to the Oracle of Damael.
-She’s a dear friend of mine, yet still, it is best you go.
-This lady never comes with good tidings and only pains those unlucky enough to hear her.”
+The prince started, making Egil shake his head and say, “I jest – allow me to introduce you to the Oracle of Damael.
+She’s a dear friend of mine, yet it is still best if you go.
+This lady never comes with good tidings.”

 “Ah, what did I say?
 Tell me what it is, and I will stop it,” Egil vowed.

 Egil and the Oracle’s paths wound inextricably together, the Oracle warning of coming troubles and Egil preventing them.
 Here, the Oracle warned Egil of a vision she had: a plot within the castle’s walls, the plan of one close to the king to poison him and murder the prince.

 Egil’s were the stories that made you dread the ending, when you would have to take a step back and remember that magic and monsters and oracles don’t exist and that if you want to be a hero, you have to start small.
 They were the stories that made you try to do better, to be that hero, to slay your monsters, to learn that magic is real and that it’s in the small things.
 They were the stories that made Gareth who he was.